snyk/jobs/README.md

 Developers care a lot about security, but currently have too few options to actually do something about it.
 We make security an aspect of quality, built into the software from the beginning.

 We run a distributed team between our London and Tel Aviv offices.
-You are welcome to apply to our single-digit person team.
+Looking forward to keep growing and doing great stuff together!

 To have a blast with us, it helps if:
 * You like to both start new things and get them done